min2ha/ukwa-site/content/target/40779/index.en.md

   "start_date": "2016-05-11T10:00:00Z"
 }

-# American Civil War Living History with the The Southern Skirmish Association

 The Southern Skirmish Association  was first inaugurated in June 1968 by a group of keen American Civil War enthusiasts and we are extremely proud of our continuous history as the longest established American Civil War Re-enactment and Living History Society in the United Kingdom.